Equitable life insurance review (formerly AXA Equitable) 2021

 If you’d prefer to manage your policy online from start to finish, compare life insurance companies.

-AXA sells a mix of term and permanent policies:
+Equitable sells a mix of term and permanent policies:

 - Term life insurance.
-AXA has term life policies lasting 1, 10, 15 or 20 years.
+Equitable has term life policies lasting 1, 10, 15 or 20 years.
 The premiums are fixed, and your beneficiaries will receive a guaranteed death benefit if you die during your term.

 - Indexed universal life insurance.
 The insurer has two universal life policies that allow you to adjust the premiums and death benefits as you see fit.
 The cash value is tied to the performance of an index, which offers a greater potential for growth.

 - Variable life insurance.
 With this permanent policy, your cash value is professionally invested in a portfolio of stocks, bonds and mutual funds of your choice.

 What riders can I add to my policy?

 You may be able to add these types of riders to your policy for a fee.